sabihoshi/MiA/CONTRIBUTING.md

 > `sabihoshi/role-management`

 ### Making a pull request
-Tasks are broken down in the [HuTao Project](https://github.com/WFP-Doobelepers/HuTao/projects/1), if you are tackling a specific task, create a Pull Request targeting that specific issue.
+Tasks are broken down in the [Aida Project](https://github.com/sabihoshi/Aida/projects/1), if you are tackling a specific task, create a Pull Request targeting that specific issue.
 You can link the PR in two ways:
 1. Link the Issue to the PR by vising the Issue and then under ["Linked pull requests"](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#manually-linking-a-pull-request-to-an-issue), link the PR that you just made.
 2. Add the keywords in the PR's description according to the [GitHub docs](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).